Why is Russia threatening to invade Ukraine?

 A matter of months later, he dispached his tens of thousands of troops to the border.

-However, such gestures are likely to prove cold comfort to Kyiv if it is to be faced with the threat of a Russian attack, given the significant gulf in military strength between the two would-be combatants.

-While Ukraine has under 250,000 troops and is looking to add a further 130,000 to its ranks, Russia has almost a million soldiers at its disposal.
-It also much more sophisticated and abundant military hardware.

-Kremlin spokesman Dmitry Peskov has repeatedly denied that Russia intends to invade and has countered that it is Western weapons being delivered to Ukraine, the country’s own military manoeuvres and Nato aircraft flights overhead that are really to blame for the rising tensions.
+Kremlin spokesman Dmitry Peskov had repeatedly denied that Russia intended to invade and countered that it was really Western weapons being delivered to Ukraine, the country’s own military manoeuvres and Nato aircraft flights overhead that are really to blame for the rising tensions.

+But, perhaps as a prelude to the coming storm, more than a dozen Ukrainian government websites were hacked in January.

 The hackers left an ominous message on the websites they had disabled.
 “Ukrainian!
 All your personal data was uploaded to the public network.
 All data on the computer is destroyed, it is impossible to restore it,” it read.